+The theme of this article is to generalize the well-known constructions of Seiberg--Witten theory in $3$-manifolds to the manifolds with codimension $3$ Riemannian foliations.
+It is worth to note that in codimension 3 case, we do not need the taut condition to define the basic Seiberg-Witten invariant, which is quite different to the codimension 4 case.
+For any closed oriented $3$-manifold $M$ with a \spinc structure $\mfs$, Kroheimer and Mrowka gave the construction of monopole Floer homologies $\overline{HM}(M,\mfs),~\widehat{HM}(M,\mfs),~\widecheck{HM}(M,\mfs)$ in their celebrated book \cite{KM}.
+The main purpose of this paper is to construct the monopole Floer homologies for the manifold with a codimension $3$ Riemannian foliation $(M,F)$ satisfying a certain condition.
+The idea is to apply the arguments of the non-exact perturbation of the monopole Floer homologies to the case of Riemannian foliation.
+The following theorem could summarize the result of this paper.

-\begin{thm} Let $(M,F)$ be an oriented closed manifold with codimension 3 oriented taut Riemannian foliation $F$ and admits a transverse \spinc structure $\mathfrak s$.
+\begin{thm} Let $(M,F)$ be an oriented closed manifold with codimension 3 oriented taut Riemannian foliation $F$ and admit a transverse \spinc structure $\mathfrak s$.
 Suppose that $H^1_b(M)\cap H^1(M,\mathbb Z)\subset H^1(M)$ is a lattice of $H^1_b(M)$.
-Then, using a bundle-like metric $g$, a generic perturbation $\eta$ and Novikov ring $\Gamma$, we construct the basic monopole Floer homologies Moreover, we have that these homologies are independent of the bundle-like metric $g$ and the generic perturbation $\eta$, which are denoted by
+Then, using a bundle-like metric $g$, a generic perturbation $\eta$ and the Novikov ring $\Gamma$, we construct the basic monopole Floer homologies Moreover, these homologies are independent of the bundle-like metrics and the generic perturbations , which are denoted by

 \end{thm}